aldebaran/qibuild/doc/guide/cmdline/building_a_project.rst

 everything should work fine.

-Remember to use the same CMake generator in QtCreator and in your configuration file, if qtcreator asks you to choose.
+Remember to use the same CMake generator in QtCreator and in your configuration file, if qtcreator asks you to choose one.

 qiBuild and Visual Studio
 +++++++++++++++++++++++++